ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/index-administration.markdown

 2. A side-by-side index is created on the server.
 It indexes your dataset according to the new definition.

-3. While the original index is locked, if any instance of your previous application version (that has the older defition) is restarted, calling IndexCreation.CreateIndexes() on start up, this will ***not*** have any effect on the new index definition.
+3. While the original index is locked, if any instance of your previous application version (that has the older definition) is restarted, calling IndexCreation.CreateIndexes() on start up, this will ***not*** have any effect on the new index definition.
    Note: If 'LockedError' was set, then an error will be raised.